-- 10.30 Local Plan policy LP11 requires 20% of units in market housing sites to be affordable.
+- 10.35 Local Plan policy LP11 requires 20% of units in market housing sites to be affordable.
 A 55% social or affordable rent / 45% intermediate tenure split would be required, although this can be flexible.
-Given the need to integrate affordable housing within developments, and to ensure dwellings of different tenures are not visually distinguishable from each other, affordable housing would need to be appropriately designed and pepper-potted around the proposed development. - 10.31 20% of 287 dwellings is 57.4, therefore the 57 affordable dwellings proposed by the applicant is compliant with Local Plan policy LP11, as is the tenure split proposed by the applicant (31 affordable rent unit and 26 intermediate units).
+Given the need to integrate affordable housing within developments, and to ensure dwellings of different tenures are not visually distinguishable from each other, affordable housing would need to be appropriately designed and pepper-potted around the proposed development. - 10.36 20% of 291 dwellings is 58.2, therefore the 57 affordable dwellings proposed by the applicant now falls short of Local Plan policy LP11 by one unit.
+The applicant has been asked to address this shortfall, and to confirm the location and tenure of the additional affordable unit now required.
+This clarification will also affect the tenure split currently proposed by the applicant (31 affordable rent unit and 26 intermediate units).
+The recommended Section 106 Heads of Terms include a requirement to provide a policy-compliant 58 affordable dwellings.

-10.32 All of the proposed affordable rent units would be of the 2-bedroom "Hadleigh" house type, and all of the proposed intermediate units would be of the 3-bedroom "Bamburgh" house type.
+10.37 All of the proposed affordable rent units would be of the 2-bedroom Hadleigh house type, and all of the proposed intermediate units would be of the 3-bedroom Bamburgh house type.
 As those two house types are also proposed within the development's private (market) housing, as variations of those house types are proposed (some would be built of red brick, some of artificial stone, and a mix of affordable semi-detached and terraced dwellings are proposed), and as the proposals also include private semi-detached and terraced dwellings, it is considered that the development's affordable housing element would not be visually distinguishable.
 The applicant has also confirmed the proposed locations of the affordable units - these would be sufficiently pepper-potted around the site.